 We make many of our portfolio investments in the form of loans and securities that are not publicly traded and for which no market-based price quotation is available.
 As a result, our Board determines the fair value of these loans and securities in good faith as described above in the section titled "Valuation of Investments" in Note 2 to the Consolidated Financial Statements.
 In connection with that determination, investment professionals from the Investment Advisor may provide our Board with valuations based upon the most recent portfolio company financial statements available and projected financial results of each portfolio company.
 While the valuation for certain portfolio investments is reviewed by an independent valuation firm quarterly, the ultimate determination of fair value is made by our Board, including our interested directors, and not by such third-party valuation firm.
-In addition, Messrs.
-Alala and Broyhill, interested members of our Board, have pecuniary interests in the Investment Advisor.
-The participation of the Investment Advisor's investment professionals in our valuation process, and the pecuniary interests in the Investment Advisor's management fee is based, in part, on the value of our gross assets, and our incentive fees will be based, in part, on realized gains and realized and unrealized losses.
+The participation of the Investment Advisor's investment professionals in our valuation process could result in conflicts of interest as the Investment Advisor's management fee is based, in part, on the value of our gross assets, and our incentive fees will be based, in part, on realized gains and realized and unrealized losses.